Follow us on Twitter @ExasperatedEduc

 I'm afraid to go to my doctor because of what she will say to me about my weight and blood pressure.

 In the early 1900's, unionized workers fought against exploitive employers who forced them to work long hours with little time off in unhealthy circumstances.
 Workers were literally dying in unvented, unsafe, poorly lit, deafening factories.
-More than one hundred years later, I work in a dirty building with bed bugs and lice, banging radiators, flickering buzzing PCB lighting, and no air conditioning for approximately ten hours each day (6:30am - 4:30pm).
+More than one hundred years later, I work in a dirty building with bed bugs and lice, mouse droppings, banging radiators, flickering buzzing PCB lighting, and no air conditioning for approximately ten hours each day (6:30am - 4:30pm).
 My reward when I get home?
 Another three to five hours of work preparing for the next day.

 I won't die in a headline-garnering tragic fire at the "factory."
-I'll die at home from a stroke or a heart attack but all the same my death certificate should say, "Cause of death: Teaching."
+I'll die at home from a stroke or a heart attack but all the same my death certificate should say, "Cause of Death: Teaching."

 Friday, April 26, 2013